-How to use and customise profile pages on Mastodon
+How to customise profile pages on Mastodon

 Screenshot of FediTips profile page on Mastodon including a banner image, profile image, text description, joining date, verified link to a website, links to other accounts, links to other websites.